-Sabir: An informal sector recycler who has now converted to being formal by registering his business with the Pollution Control Board.
+Sabir:An informal sector recycler who has now converted to being formal by registering his business with the Pollution Control Board.
 He has experience of more than 30 years in the recycling sector.
-Shahid: A school student from Hopolabad who has interests in environment and is involved with a NGO as a volunteer.
-He is interested in the subject of e-waste and the informal sector.
+Raju: An informal recycler involved in e-waste recycling for the last 25 years.
+He is a friend of Sabir but has not been able to make much progress and is finding it difficult to make ends meet recently.